vechain/app-hub/README.md

 - utilities

 ### Import the Logo & Rules
-Import your app logo into the directory and named it `logo`.
+Import your app logo into the directory and name it `logo`.
 > A logo is a symbol made up of text and images that identifies an application.

 - Must be a `.png`